CSIS-iLab/india-states/sectors.md

 ---
 title: Sectors
 permalink: "/sectors/"
-layout: sectors-archive
+layout: sectors-landing
 collection: sectors
 ---

-This is the archive for the Sector pages.
+This is the landing page for the Sector pages.
 This will list all of the Sector pages.